kofifus/ValueImmutable/README.md

   public Employee(string name, int age, FSet<string> phones) => (this.Name, this.Age, this.Phones) = (name, age, phones);
 }
 ```
-`VSet` is an immutable hashset with value semantics and other additions.
-So all of `Employee`'s fields are immutable with ValueSemantics.
+`FSet` is an immutable hashset with value semantics and other additions.
+So all of `Employee`'s fields are immutable with ValueSemantics.<br>
 By deriving from `VRecord`, `Employee` get three features:<br>
 First, value semantics itself, that is an `Equals` and `GetHashCode` that compare all it's fields.<br>
 Second, a `With` method that allows easy creation of mutations (ie `emp2 = emp1.With(x => x.Name, "newname");`)<br>
-Third, `FRecord` static constructor will in DEBUG mode verify that all fields/properties are publically readonly and will throw execptions otherwise
+Third, `FRecord` static constructor will in DEBUG mode verify that all fields/properties are publically readonly and will throw execptions otherwise.<br>

 **State:**